moq-wg/moq-transport/draft-ietf-moq-transport.md

 Though some status information could be inferred from QUIC stream state, that information is not reliable and cacheable.

-In most cases, messages with a non zero status code are sent on the same stream that an object with that GroupID would have been sent on.
-The exception to this is when that stream has been reset; in that case they are sent on a new stream.
-This is to avoid the status message being lost in cases such as a relay dropping a group and reseting the stream the group is being sent on.

 ## Object Datagram Message {#object-datagram}